mhy-666/Novel_Recommender/README.md

 ## CI/CD Pipeline

-This project uses GitHub Actions for CI/CD.
-The pipeline is defined in the `action.yml` file, which includes steps for:
+I choose Github Actions for my CI/CD pipeple.
+The pipeline is defined in the `github-actions.yml` file, which includes steps for:

+- Checking code formatting and linting
 - Building the Docker image
 - Running tests
 - Pushing the Docker image to GitHub Packages